 - b.
-Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource provider, or through enabling legislation.
-Restricted fund balance of the School relates to reserves required by the landlord for property maintenance and repairs. - c.
+Restricted fund balance includes amounts that can be spent only for the specific purposes stipulated by external resource providers, constitutionally, or through enabling legislation.
+Effectively, restrictions may be changed or lifted only with the consent of resource providers.
+The Restricted fund balance as of June 30, 2022 is \$19,638.
+Relating to Capital Outlays. - c.
 Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the Charter School's Board of Director.
 There are no committed fund balances at year end. - d.
 Assigned fund balance classification is intended to be used by the Charter School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
 There are no assigned fund balances at year end. - e.
 Unassigned fund balance is the residual classification for the Charter school's general fund and includes all spendable amounts not contained in the other classification,